 Donated services are recognized as contributions in accordance with ASC 605, Contributed Services, if the services (a) create or enhance non-financial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-For the year ended June 30, 2022, the Organization had recognized zero in-kind services.
+For the years ended June 30, 2023 and 2022, the Organization had recognized zero in-kind services.